choisiulun1/choisiulun1.github.io/content/Resources/Modern Vim/Understanding Scripts Plugins and Packages.md

 - otherwise pull it under `$VIMCONFIG/pack/*/opt` , this `opt` folder is for optional Plugins
 	- They need to be add manually by `packadd {pack-name}`

-### minpac built-in package manager
+### Minpac built-in package manager
-- minpac is a minimal package manager that builds on top of Vim's new packages features
+- Minpac is a minimal package manager that builds on top of Vim's new packages features
-	- therefore minpac has the least codebase but may not offer all features mature compared to other package manager
+	- Therefore minpac has the least codebase but may not offer all features mature compared to other package manager
 - We should first create a package directory called `minpac` because minpac plugin will pull the plugin under this package directory
 	- This `minpac` package directory is used to contain the plugins minpac grasps
 - To use minpac , we need to create the `~/vimrc` and add `packadd minpac`.
 Since the minpac should be put under `minpac/opt` folder otherwise `packadd` can't be used